 - Here, select Firewall & network protection followed by Allow app through firewall feature.

-- This will launch Allowed apps window, tap Change settings button here.
+- This will launch the Allowed apps window, tap Change settings button here.

 - Thereupon, mark File and Printer Sharing checkbox and hit OK option to save the changes.

-Note: If you are using third party firewall, you should disable them to get rid of this issue.
+Note: If you are using a third-party firewall, you should disable them to get rid of this issue.